The Weekly Collection

 Was each and every person in the multitudes, a righteous person, or where some unrighteous.
-How many of the people, when all was said and done, followed Jesus, and DID as he commanded?
+How many of the people, when all was said and done, followed Jesus, and OBEYED His commandments?
 Not many.
 But yet Jesus had compassion on them all!
 He preached the gospel of the kingdom to them all!
 And he healed every kind of sickness and disease, for no doubt, the righteous, and the unrighteous.
 And He did it because He loved them all!

 1 John 2:1 says, “And He Himself is the propitiation for our sins, and not for ours only, but for the sins of the whole world.”
 For everyone!